Covid 19 coronavirus: Rotorua schools exposed by latest covid cases, warns parents of risk

 • Covid 19 coronavirus: New cases are two women from UK, took car to Wellington

-After spending a week in their quarantine hotel in Auckland, the woman were allowed to leave the facility without being tested.
+After spending a week in their quarantine hotel in Auckland, the woman from the UK were allowed to leave the facility without being tested.

 Director general of health Dr Ashley Bloomfield initially claimed the pair had driven the 640km from Auckland to Wellington without stopping.